 Keeping a food diary for a short period of time, such as 1-2 weeks, can help you spot problems that might be sabotaging your weight loss.

-Tracking what you’re eating and drinking for every meal can help you become more aware of your eating habits.
+By tracking what you’re eating and drinking for every meal, you can become more aware of your eating habits.
 It’s only after you know your bad habits that you’re able to break them.
 Make sure you track everything that you eat and not just meals.
 A bite of this and a piece of that can add up over time.